vdevadig/vdevadig.github.io/README.md

 <p style="text-align:justify;color:black"> Currently, conducting research on a <b>novel Tag-aware Recommender System (TRS)</b> under the guidance of Professor Yong Zheng at the Illinois Institute of Technology.
 This project explores the <b>integration of both social tagging and contextual information as tags</b> within the recommendation process.</p>

-<p style="text-align:justify;color:black">Our focus is on generating highly specific item recommendations for individual users based on the combination of their user profile and associated tags, rather than generic top-k recommendations.
+<p style="text-align:justify;color:black">Our focus is on generating highly specific item recommendations for individual users based on the combination of their user profile and specific associated tags (out of all the selected tags), rather than generic top-k recommendations (based on all the tags).
 This necessitates the <b>development of novel evaluation metrics and relevancy measures that specifically consider the user-tag combination, moving beyond solely user-centric approaches.</b></p>

 ---------------------------------